Javarif/Javarif/README.md

 --
 Graduated from Civil Engineering and studying Software Enginnering Msc.

-- 🔭 I’m currently looking for an intern or a job!
 - 🌱 I’m currently learning Java!
 - 📫 How to reach me: arifuysalcbu@gmail.com
 - 📫 How to find me: